joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5926639/2024/11/17/jon-jones-stipe-miocic-ufc-309-results-analysis/

 **SEC tiebreakers: Alabama vs. Texas-Texas  A&M winner is likeliest title game scenario**\
-`But that's if no more upsets occur and it goes to the newly installed SEC tiebreakers.
-A potential six-team tie remains very much alive.`\
+`All of the SEC's three-loss teams have officially been eliminated from contention, but the potential six-team tie remains very much alive.`\
 https://nytimes.com/athletic/5926924/2024/11/17/sec-tiebreaker-scenarios-update-alabama-texas-texas-am/

 **Devon Levi wasn't sharp and Sabres' defense didn't help much in loss to Flyers**\